-We assign a Capital score of A2, three notches below the initial score, reflecting the current difficult operating environment, which is likely to exert some pressure on borrowers' repayment capacity (see the asset quality section below) and strain the current capital buffers.
+We assign a Capital score of A2, two notches below the initial score, reflecting the current difficult operating environment, which is likely to exert some pressure on borrowers' repayment capacity and strain the current capital buffers.

-DBSA maintains strong capital buffers, with a TCE-to-managed assets ratio of 39.5% as of September 2019.
-It has historically benefitted from ongoing capital support from the government, including disbursements of around ZAR7.9 billion in 2013-16.
-DBSA's capital buffers provide significant capacity to both absorb unexpected credit losses and grow the balance sheet, while the impact of IFRS9 implementation was modest (ZAR203 million).
+DBSA maintains strong capital buffers, with a TCE-to-tangible managed assets ratio of 34.7% as of March 2020.
+It has historically benefitted from capital support from the government, including disbursements of around ZAR7.9 billion in 2013-16.
+DBSA's capital buffers provide significant capacity to both absorb unexpected credit losses and grow the balance sheet.
 The bank is obliged by the DBSA Act to maintain a maximum debt-to-equity ratio of 250%.
-As of September 2019, this ratio was around 133.2%, while if we also include the ZAR20 billion callable capital (which requires parliamentary approval for release), the ratio drops to 87.2%.
+As of March 2020, this ratio was around 165%; if we also include the ZAR20 billion callable capital (which requires parliamentary approval for release), the ratio drops to 108%.
 Management is also monitoring economic capital requirements by applying the Basel principles.

-Asset-quality metrics under pressure, partly reflecting high concentrations and DBSA's development mandate
+Asset-quality metrics under pressure, partly reflecting high concentrations

-We assign a weighted-average Asset Risk score of B2, seven notches below the initial score, capturing high single-name and sectoral concentrations, and the difficult operating conditions.
+We assign a weighted average Asset Risk score of B2, six notches below the initial score, capturing its high single-name and sectoral concentrations, and the difficult operating conditions.

-DBSA reported a nonperforming loans (NPLs)-to-gross loans ratio of 4.9% as of March 2019, but with Stage 2/"underperforming" loans accounting for an additional high 36.1% of gross loans.
-We expect ongoing pressure on the bank's asset-quality metrics as a result of both the still-challenging operating environment - for 2020 and 2021, we forecast GDP growth rates of -2.5% and 1.1%, respectively, well below the potential and the rate required to create new jobs - and the high credit concentrations that result in elevated credit risks.
-Similarly, we expect the bank's annual provisioning charges (of around 1.8% of gross loans for the fiscal year ended March 2019 [fiscal 2019]) to remain broadly at these elevated levels.
+DBSA reported a nonperforming loans (NPLs)-to-gross loans ratio of 7.2% as of March 2020, with Stage 2 loans accounting for an additional 31.6% of gross loans.
+We expect the bank's asset-quality metrics to remain under pressure as a result of both the stilldifficult operating environment - for 2020 and 2021, we forecast GDP growth rates of negative 6.5% and positive 4.5%, respectively, well below the potential and the rate required to create new jobs - and the high credit concentrations that result in elevated credit risks.
+Similarly, we expect the bank's annual provisioning charges (of around 3.8% of gross loans for the fiscal year ended March 2020 [fiscal 2019]) to remain at elevated levels.